Unite and overthrow 'dictatorial' govt to save democracy: Kharge to Cong leaders | Politics

 ''In such circumstances, we cannot remain mute spectators,'' he added.

-Kharge urged leaders to unite and overthrow ''this dictatorial government'' in order to save democracy.
+Kharge urged the leaders to unite and overthrow ''this dictatorial government'' in order to save democracy.

-Observing that there are ups and downs in everyone's life, he said, ''we must take care that we should not do anything out of our ego or our own self that should hurt the party interests''.

-He said no one becomes a leader without discipline and people will listen when their is discipline.
+Observing that there are ups and downs in everyone's life, he said, ''We must take care that we should not do anything out of our ego or our own self that should hurt the party interests.''
+He said no one becomes a leader without discipline and people will listen when there is discipline.

 Noting that 2024 also marks the centenary of Mahatma Gandhi's election as the Congress president, Kharge said the most fitting tribute to the Mahatma would be to oust the BJP from power in 2024.